andrewchen04/andrewchen04.github.io/_pages/cv.md

 __[UC Berkeley College of Computing, Data Science, and Society](https://data.berkeley.edu/)__

 * __[Associate Dean of Students’ Undergraduate Student Advisory Board](https://data.berkeley.edu/news/cdss-seeks-undergraduate-student-nominations-new-advisory-committee) Member__ (_August 2023 - Present_)
-  * Nominated to serve on the Undergraduate Student Advisory Board for the newly established College of Computing, Data Science, and Society (CDSS), convened by Associate Dean of Students Deborah Nolan
+  * Nominated to serve on the Undergraduate Student Advisory Board for the newly established College of Computing, Data Science, and Society (CDSS), convened by Associate Dean of Students Deborah A. Nolan
   * Meet monthly with college decision-makers to provide critical feedback on ongoing/planned projects, such as expanding CDSS-affiliated student opportunities and ensuring CDSS’ commitment to diversity, equity, inclusion, belonging, and justice in practice

 __[UC Berkeley Division of Undergraduate Education](https://ue.berkeley.edu/)__